Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Introduction

-To answer the above questions, we need to conduct more delicate finite population asymptotic analysis for rerandomization, allowing the covariate balance criterion including both the threshold and number of involved covariates to vary with the sample size.
+To answer the above questions, we will conduct more delicate finite population asymptotic analysis for rerandomization, allowing the covariate balance criterion including both the threshold and number of involved covariates to vary with the sample size.
 Our asymptotic analysis relies on a Berry-Essen-type bound for the finite population central limit theorem.
-We derive the asymptotic distribution of the difference-in-means estimator under rerandomization and construct large-sample confidence intervals for the average treatment effects, which extends \citet{LDR18} that requires a fixed positive threshold and a fixed number of covariates for rerandomization.
+We derive the asymptotic distribution of the difference-in-means estimator under rerandomization and construct large-sample confidence intervals for the average treatment effect, which extends \citet{LDR18} that requires a fixed positive threshold and a fixed number of covariates for rerandomization.
 Moreover, we investigate whether rerandomization can achieve the ideally optimal precision.
-Specifically, we demonstrate that, if and only if the number of covariates satisfies certain conditions, we can diminish the covariate imbalance threshold such that the corresponding acceptance probability converges to zero at a proper rate and the resulting difference-in-means estimator achieves the ideally optimal precision and becomes asymptotically Gaussian distributed, under which we can use the usual Wald-type confidence intervals.
-Note that this does not contradicts with the general asymptotic non-Gaussianity for rerandomization discussed in \citet{LDR18}; it is because the non-Gaussian part in the limiting distribution can be asymptotically ignorable when we diminish the acceptance probability as the sample size increases.
+Specifically, we demonstrate that, when the number of covariates satisfies certain conditions (generally being a smaller order of the logarithm of the sample size), we can diminish the covariate imbalance threshold such that the corresponding acceptance probability converges to zero at a proper rate and the resulting difference-in-means estimator achieves the ideally optimal precision and becomes asymptotically Gaussian distributed, under which we can use the usual Wald-type confidence intervals.
+Note that this does not contradicts with the general asymptotic non-Gaussianity for rerandomization established in \citet{LDR18}; it is because the non-Gaussian part in the limiting distribution can be asymptotically ignorable when we diminish the acceptance probability as the sample size increases.